biraj-pickcel/docker-offline-setup/README.md

   **Linux example:**
   ![Linux setup](images/linux-setup.png)

 - This should start your signage server.
-You can verify this by opening your browser, and entering a URL like `http://<ip-address>:8080`
+You can verify this by opening your browser & entering a URL like `http://<ip-address>:8080`

   ![Browser](images/browser.png)